midonet/midonet/docs/getting-started.md

 Because we shall be installing locally built packages, we need to install run time dependencies for midolman and midonet-api manually.
 We assume build dependencies are already installed and packages have been built.
+If not then refer to the Build dependencies and Building the Project guide documentation in [ DEVELOPMENT.md ][development] before continuing.

+[development]: DEVELOPMENT.md

     $ sudo apt-get install tomcat7 zookeeper haproxy quagga bridge-utils zookeeperd
     $ sudo /etc/init.d/zookeeper start